cilium/cilium/Documentation/contributing/development/codeoverview.rst

   Plugins to integrate with Kubernetes and Docker

 test
-  End-to-end integration tests run in the :ref:`testsuite`.
+  End-to-end integration tests run in the :ref:`testsuite-legacy`.

 Cilium
 ------